 How many Office Actions should be expected?

-Most patent applicants hope that a single Office Action response would prevail over all rejections and lead to an allowance.
-Unfortunately, the typical utility non-provisional application will often lead to multiple Office Actions.
+Ideally, a single Office Action response would prevail over all rejections and lead to an allowance.
+The typical utility non-provisional application will lead to multiple Office Actions.

-- the patent examiner finds new prior art in response to claim amendments;
+- the examiner finds new prior art in response to claim amendments

 - obviousness rejections appear to be based on the examiner’s subjective views